brettschoff/run-run-run/README.md

 ## Description

 Welcome to Run?, Run, Run! where you can race against the computer in a random event race.
 Through a lot of Javascript and some CSS and HTML I was able to make a racing game where you are having obstacles thrown at you that will either hinder you or help you.
-Right now there are currently only 8 random events that you may encounter.
+Right now there are currently only 9 random events that you may encounter.

+## Want to play?

+<a href='https://brettschoff.github.io/run-run-run/'>Click Here</a>

 ## How to Play!